Superstars (American TV program)

-The Superstars was a televised sporting event featuring ten top athletes from ten different sports competing in events that were not their own.
-The idea was developed by Dick Button who shopped the idea to all three U.S. television networks.
-The show was sold to ABC which aired it as a two-hour ABC Sports special in the winter of 1973.
+Superstars was a televised sporting event featuring top athletes from different sports competing in a series of events that were not their own.
+The idea was developed by Dick Button and it first aired as a two-hour ABC Sports special in the winter of 1973.

+Competitors chose to participate in a range of different sporting events including a 100-yard dash, a half-mile run, bowling, weightlifting, rowing, tennis, basketball, bicycle racing, swimming and an obstacle course.
+The sports have varied over time and between the various competitions.
+Points are awarded for the position in which the competitor places in each event.
+The competitor with the most points at the end is declared the champion.

-By the end of 1973, a similar event appeared in Great Britain and within a few years, separate competitions were being held in nearly a dozen countries including Australia, Canada, Ireland, Netherlands, New Zealand and Sweden.
-The U.S. version grew to encompass women, entire sporting teams and celebrities and lasted off and on for three decades, from 1973 until 2003.
+By the end of 1973, a similar event appeared in Great Britain and within a few years, separate competitions were being held in other countries including Australia, Canada, Ireland, Netherlands, New Zealand and Sweden.

+The American version grew to encompass women, entire sports teams and celebrities and lasted off and on for three decades, from 1973 until 2003.
 It was briefly revived in 2009.
+From 1977 to 1982 six World Superstar championships took place, bringing together top U.S. and European finishers and the national champions from other countries.
+Canadian soccer player Brian Budd was unbeaten in Superstars contests, winning the World Championship three times consecutively from 1978 to 1980, making him the most successful Superstar of all time.